ddotta/awesome-polars/README.md

 - [How to Learn the Polars DataFrame Library](https://www.youtube.com/watch?v=5V_MvnwTVwc) ⏳ 65 min - A video that enables to learn practical techniques for data manipulation and advanced transformations by [@kimfetti](https://github.com/kimfetti).
 Associated github repo is [here](https://github.com/kimfetti/Conferences/tree/master/DataUmbrella_2024).
 - [Polars: Past, Present and Future with Ritchie Vink](https://youtu.be/ubqF0yGyphU?si=rf0M6Q4YV4nHJdiE) ⏳ 71 min - A video in which Jon Krohn talks with the creator of Polars, Ritchie Vink ([@ritchie46](https://github.com/ritchie46)), about why Polars is important, how it works, and where it's going by [@jonkrohn](https://github.com/jonkrohn).
 - [Understanding Polars Expressions when you're used to Pandas](https://youtu.be/BgnPgssga90?si=TM_Dtz6nJS6180SI) ⏳ 36 min - A video that explains how to understand expressions from a Pandas perspective by [@marcogorelli](https://github.com/marcogorelli).
+- [Understanding Polars Expressions when you're used to Pandas](https://www.youtube.com/watch?v=8Ex93IG37VI) ⏳ 31 min - A video that explains how to write your own Polars Plugin by [@marcogorelli](https://github.com/marcogorelli).

 ## Follow